 Information on maternity and women's health services including pregnancy and pre and post-birth services.

 Women who start menopause prematurely (before 45 years of age) or who are in menopause and are experiencing uncomfortable symptoms, can have a gynaecological assessment and examination.
 Hormonal tests can be done to decide on treatment.
 Women can ask for counselling to decide on the best treatment option.

-If you're the victim of domestic relationship, you may apply for a protection order, in terms of the Domestic Violence Act.
-A protection order has conditions, which set out what the abuser may not do.
+If you're the victim of domestic relationship with, then you should apply for a protection order in terms of the Domestic Violence Act.
+A protection order has conditions, which limits the abuser's interaction with you.
 Should the abuser break these conditions then they can be arrested.
-If the abuse involves a criminal offence, a charge can be laid for that offence.

 If you have been raped or sexually assaulted, you can report this to the police.
 It is your choice whether to report, but if you do not report then your case will not be investigated or prosecuted.
 Police are not allowed to refuse to investigate your case if you report it.
 However, if there is too little evidence after an investigation by the police, a prosecutor may decide not to prosecute your case.